FISHARMNIC/HAMprimeC2/README.md

 - Math
     - Floats and ints
     - Support for GMP (look at `bignums` in `test/working`)
+- Lambdas
+    - Capture scoped variables by reference (very much WIP, may be buggy!)

 Currently working on / roadmap:
+- Lambda capturing parameters
 - Char literals being treated as ints leading to a mess of casting if you use char type
 - Nested arrays have a lot of issues, it's sort of a big mess that I have to fix soon
 - cant use operator "+" with string parameter (tries calling `.toString` instead)